 Pastin 830 tinning paste enables fast and clean tinning of surfaces made of copper, copper alloys, or steel.
 Although Pastin 830 is relatively universally applicable, it has been optimized for the area of copper pipe installation with tin-silver alloys such as SnAg3.

-Before application, the paste should be briefly stirred or shaken again.
-Then, the paste can be applied to the surface to be tinned with the brush.
-Subsequently, the paste is carefully heated with a flame until liquid SnAg3 drops and hydrochloric acid form on the surface, which ideally prepares the surface locally for tinning.
-The SnAg3 drops must be quickly spread with a lint-free cloth.
-Afterwards, the surface is tinned.
-Only spread the tin when the paste has completely reacted.
-Afterwards, you can continue working directly with the appropriate solder.
-The acid produced during the reaction is corrosive and must be rinsed off with water or mordant soon after the tinning/soldering process.
+Before application, briefly stir or shake the paste again.
+Then, apply the paste to the area to be tinned with the brush.
+The paste is then carefully heated with a flame until liquid SnAg3 droplets and hydrochloric acid form on the surface, ideally preparing the surface locally for tinning.
+The SnAg3 droplets must be quickly spread with a lint-free cloth.
+The surface is then tinned.
+Only spread the tin once the paste has completely reacted.
+Afterward, you can immediately continue working with the appropriate solder.
+The acid produced during the reaction is corrosive and must be rinsed away promptly with water or mordant after the tinning/soldering process.

 Surfaces that are prepared with pre-tinning pastes can be soldered or tinned very well and cleanly.